Skip to main content

 How do I qualify for the Honors Program?

-To be eligible for the Honors Program students must meet the following criteria:
+To be eligible for the Honors Program students must meet the following criteria (we also have specific criteria for first term students - just email us for more information):

 • A 3.5 or higher cumulative GPA with at least 12 semester hours of college coursework